daneden/Toast/README.md

 # Toast Framework
-The Toast framework is a super simple CSS framework with a reset, a grid, and type styles.
+The Toast framework is a super simple CSS framework with a simple reset, a grid, and type styles.
 IE8+.

 To learn more, go to http://daneden.me/toast